 De Volksbank (formerly SNS Bank NV) is the fourth-largest retail bank in the Netherlands.
-As of June 2018, de Volksbank reported €62.5 billion in consolidated assets, a deposit base of €48.5 billion and a loan book of €50 billion.
-De Volksbank provides a range of retail banking and insurance products and services, including mortgages (75% of its total assets), current accounts, savings accounts and investment products.
+As of end-2018, de Volksbank reported €61 billion in consolidated assets, a deposit base of €48.2 billion and a loan book of €50.5 billion.
+De Volksbank provides a range of retail banking and insurance products and services, including mortgages (78% of its total assets), current accounts, savings accounts and investment products.
 The bank mainly services individual retail customers and small and medium-sized enterprises (SMEs) in the Netherlands.

 Following large losses in its commercial real estate (CRE) lending portfolio, the former SNS Group (SNS REAAL) was nationalized on 1 February 2013 and subjected to an in-depth restructuring.
-In July 2016, the Dutch state agency NL Financial Investments (NLFI), the owner of de Volksbank, submitted a report to the Dutch Ministry of Finance advising it to postpone any decisions regarding the transfer of the bank's shares back to the private sector.
-The report suggests that a decision should not be taken before the bank's new business strategy has been fully implemented.
-The Ministry of Finance endorsed NLFI's conclusions in a letter on the future of the bank sent to the House of Representatives.
-On 14 September 2017, the Minister sent another letter (together with NLFI's annual progress report, also dated 14 September 2017) to the House of Representatives, in which he again adopted NLFI's conclusions as worded in the progress report.
+In July 2016, the Dutch state agency NL Financial Investments (NLFI), the owner of de Volksbank, submitted a report to the Dutch Ministry of Finance advising it to postpone any decisions regarding the privatization of the bank.
+This was followed by a second report in October 2018 which concluded that de Volksbank would at least need the full 3 year period starting mid-2016, before taking any decision.
+NLFI's conclusions were endorsed by the Ministry of Finance who also said that de Volksbank would need this period to work on the shared value ambition and further strengthen its social identity.
+We expect NLFI to produce another report which is likely to propose to postpone the privatization of the bank.

-On 31 December 2016, ASN Bank NV, RegioBank NV and SNS Bank NV were legally merged, the separate banking licenses of ASN Bank NV and RegioBank NV were subsequently lapsed and the bank was renamed de Volksbank on 1 January 2017.
+On 31 December 2016, ASN Bank NV, RegioBank NV and SNS Bank NV were legally merged, the separate banking licenses of ASN Bank NV and RegioBank NV subsequently lapsed and the bank was renamed de Volksbank on 1 January 2017.